 ViperVision: A Clear Perspective on Thermal Data

-To go into more detail and discuss software development, this post includes some Q & A with Viper’s chief software developer, Nick Nolan.
+To go into more detail and discuss software development, this post includes some Q & A with Viper’s software development team.

 In your opinion, what are the key features of ViperVision?
-Well, ViperVision functionality aligns with our objective of providing the information our customers need – when they need it.
-Its reliability and stability is of huge importance to our customers.
-Specifically, I would cite Excel reporting, easy-to-adjust camera settings and ROI (region of interest) placement, breadth of responses to alarm or external input – not to mention the potential for saving time and money.
+ViperVision functionality aligns with our objective of providing the information our customers need – when they need it.
+Its reliability and stability rank high on the list of importance to our customers.
+Specifically, I would cite Excel reporting, easy-to-adjust camera settings, and ROI (region of interest) placement, breadth of responses to alarm or external input – not to mention the potential for saving time and money.

-How has ViperVision evolved over the last five years?
-I’m really proud of how we’ve reduced ViperVision system resources.
-The earliest versions of ViperVision used 80% of the CPU, and by updating the code with an interrupt approach, we reduced that usage to 5% with no functionality loss.
+How has ViperVision evolved over the years?
+We’re really proud of how we’ve reduced ViperVision system resources.
+The earliest versions of ViperVision thermal software used 80% of the CPU.
+By updating the code with an interrupt approach, we reduced that usage to 5% with no functionality loss.
 This was particularly beneficial for one of our customers who had a 9-camera monitoring system.

 Some other notable recent developments…

-ViperVision will alarm not only on the basis of temperature, but can now alarm on rate of change and standard deviation.
+ViperVision will alarm not only on the basis of temperature but can now alarm on the rate of change and standard deviation.

 Users can now choose to perform a Pass/Fail operation on an individual camera or all cameras.

 Some customer applications really benefit from having trending data.
-We have addressed that need with ViperTrack, a system solution built on ViperVision software.
+We have addressed that need with the ViperVision Max package.
 It includes both our Control Communication module and our Database/Reporting module.
 Click here to learn more.

 How do you manage technical support?
-I’m pleased to say this isn’t a frequent need.
+It’s great to be able to say this isn’t a frequent need.
 But, with the diverse nature of our customer applications, it does come up on occasion.
+We offer multiple options to our customers, outlined here on our Support resources page.
 Most often, we’re able to troubleshoot over the phone.
 In some cases, we may request to log in remotely so we can review the customer’s log files or bin files so we can run diagnostic tests.
-We can also have customers send their configuration files via email, and we can debug them.
+We can also have customers send their configuration files via email so we can debug them.

-To get more technical, is ViperVision built on top of another platform or system?
+To get more technical, is ViperVision thermal software built on top of another platform or system?
 We use .NET Framework.

-It’s clear that ViperVision is beneficial for many industrial processes.
+It’s clear that ViperVision thermal software is beneficial for many industrial processes.
 What are some of the most common applications?
-We have many customers using it for steel ladle refractory monitoring, hot spot detection, monitoring substation critical assets, fire protection and detection – and more general industrial process monitoring.
+We have many customers using it for steel ladle refractory monitoring, hot spot detection, monitoring substation critical assets, fire protection, and detection – and more general industrial process monitoring.

 How can someone learn more about ViperVision and its capabilities?
 We offer a 30-day free trial of our software.
 Unlike many free trials, Viper does not require any payment information.
-Sign up with your email address, and we provide a download link and 30-day license.
+Sign up with your email address, and we provide a download link.